Encouraging respectful behavior

 Encourage your children to find ways to help others.
 Volunteer as a family.
 For example, invite an elderly person for a meal, or volunteer to care for a cat or dog when your neighbor is away.

-Using respectful assertiveness one child confidently states how he or she feels or thinks, without putting down the other child.
+Using respectful assertiveness one child states how he or she feels or thinks, without putting down the other child.
 Children who respectfully assert themselves stand up for their rights, decide how to handle a situation, and convey to others that they will not be bullied.
 Some parents fear a compassionate child will be bullied or considered a “wimp” by other children.
-Try to realize that children who are respectful are generally nobody's push-over — other children will appreciate them for their respectful attitudes.
+Try to realize that children who are respectful are generally nobody's push-over.
+Other children will appreciate them for their respectful attitudes.
 Research shows that children and adolescents who are judged by peers as high in “character” (helpful, cooperative, sensitive to others' feelings) are among the most popular and successful in their schools and communities.

 Children who are respected by their peers are those who communicate clearly that they demand respect for themselves.
 When confronted by a bully, a respectful child can assertively state his or her beliefs without using threats, name calling, or other put-down language.
 Parents can encourage children to stand up for their own rights and still acknowledge the feelings of other children.
 Using phrases like “please stop” or “stop doing that to me” will often command amazing respect.
-Other helpful skills for children who might find themselves being teased or bullied are ignoring, retreating from, or defusing the challenge.
+Other helpful skills for children who might find themselves being teased or bullied are ignoring, retreating from or defusing the challenge.
 A child who can oppose “meanness” in a respectful, but firm, manner often enhances his or her self-esteem and position among peers.
 Raising your child to be respectful is worth the effort.

-Respect is Learned
+Respect is learned

 Respect has different meanings for different people.
 To learn respect children must first be respected.
 For example, treat others as you would like to be treated.
 Qualities such as empathy, compassion, kindness, and caring must be taught.
 If a parent fears a compassionate child will be teased or bullied, respectful assertiveness is needed.
-Remember to have a daily goal to demonstrate and encourage respectful behavior.
+Remember to have a daily goal to show and encourage respectful behavior.
 Being respectful one time isn't enough — encouraging respect is a 24-hour-a-day responsibility.
-Consistently showing respectful behavior toward yourself and others is a very important part of encouraging respectful behavior in children.
+Consistently showing respectful behavior toward yourself and others is an important part of encouraging respectful behavior in children.

 Dinkmeyer, D. C., McKay, G. D., & Dinkmeyer, J. S. (1989).
 Parenting young children: Helpful strategies based on Systematic Training for Effective Parenting (STEP) for parents of children under six.
-San Francisco, CA: AGS.
+San Francisco, California: AGS.

 Missouri 4-H Center for Youth Development. (n.d.).
 Respect character connection.